api3dao/oev-docs/docs/oev/searchers/index.md

    opportunities.
 5. Place bid on the OEV Network.
 6. Wait for auction award.
-7. Use the award to update the data feed on-chain and capture the OEV.
+7. Use the award to update the on-chain data feed on target chain and capture the OEV.

 Most of these steps require small additions to the existing MEV bot, but it's required to understand the mental model behind OEV.
-Because of that, we recommend starting with an in-between solution we call "signed data MEV".
+Because of that, we recommend starting with an in-between solution we call "MEV with Signed APIs".

 ### MEV with Signed APIs